bmd007/wonderland/README.md

 There is also amqp based comminucation to outside (an Android app) (with help of rabbit mq) as push solution

 ## ToDo:
+    * move message-counter to consul and complete its compose part
     * when spring boot 2.3 is out, use its dockerImageBuild to create docker images
     * use docker compose (all together) as some sort of deployment and orchestration tool
     * make hcl files useable without need to change them each time